e3prom/rVRRPd/README.md

 [...]
 ```

 Your virtual router will now listen for VRRPv2 packets and will take the Master or Backup role.
-If the router own the virtual IP address, it will automatically take the Master role with a priority of 255.
+If the router owns the virtual IP address, it will automatically take the Master role with a priority of 255.

 # Support
 If you are experiencing any stability, security or interoperability problems, feel free to open a [new issue](https://github.com/e3prom/rVRRPd/issues/new).